 The Hurricane Intensity Index (HII) for Tropical Cyclone Tino was 11.5.
 The Hurricane Size Index (HSI) was 22.6 and the Hurricane Wind Intensity Size Index (HWISI) was 34.1.
 Tropical Cyclone Tino was capable of causing widespread mostly minor damage and smaller areas of more significant damage.

-Hurricane Humberto will remain in an environment capable of supporting a major hurricane for another 12 to 24 hours.
-Humberto will move over water where the Sea Surface Temperature is near 28°C. It will move around the southwestern portion of an upper level ridge over the South Pacific Ocean.
-The ridge will produce northwesterly winds which will blow toward the top of the hurricane.
-Those winds will cause some vertical wind shear, but the shear may not be strong enough during the next 12 hours to prevent intensification.
+Tropical Cyclone Tino will move through an environment favorable for intensification during the next 12 hours.
+Tino will move over water where the Sea Surface Temperature is near 28°C. It will move around the southwestern portion of an upper level ridge over the South Pacific Ocean.
+The ridge will produce northwesterly winds which will blow toward the top of the circulation.
+Those winds will cause moderate vertical wind shear, but the shear will not be strong enough during the next 12 hours to prevent intensification.
 The wind speed will increase in about a day or so and more vertical wind shear will cause Tropical Cyclone Tino to weaken when that occurs.

 Tropical Cyclone Tino will around the southwestern end of a high pressure system over the South Pacific Ocean.
 The high will steer Tino toward the southeast.
 On its anticipated track the center of Tropical Cyclone Tino could affect Tonga within 12 hours.
 Tino will be the equivalent of a hurricane/typhoon when it moves over Tonga.
 It will bring strong winds and rain.
 Locally heavy rain could cause flash floods.